DeNeutoy/deep_qa/deep_qa/training/README.md

 interface to a Keras `Model`, we just call it something else to not create too much naming confusion, and because the `Trainer` class provides a lot of functionality around training the model that a Keras `Model` doesn't.

-We also deal with the notion of _pre-training_ in this module.
-A `Pretrainer` is a `Trainer` that depends on another `Trainer`, building its model using pieces of the enclosed `Trainer`, so that training the `Pretrainer` updates the weights in the enclosed `Trainer` object.